 AI voice agents help healthcare teams handle real phone calls/patient queries at scale.
 This post shows how to evaluate options, then build a HIPAA-ready agent using Dograh AI.

-Who this guide is for (clinics, hospitals, payers)
+Who this guide is for ?

 If you run operations, IT, patient access, or a digital team, you already know the problem.
 Phones never stop, staffing is hard, and patients hate waiting.